- Approved Chargeback Rates

 - Billing rates are designed to recover the direct operating costs of providing the good and service.
 No costs other than those incurred to provide the good or service may be included in the billing rates charged to campus units.

-- Billing rates are based on a reasonable estimate of the cost of providing the good or service for a year and the projected number of billing units for a year.
-Actual costs and usage should be reviewed for reasonableness by the chargeback operation at least annually and adjusted as necessary.
+- Billing rates are based on a reasonable estimate of the cost of providing the good or service for one year and the projected number of billing units for one year.
+Actual costs and usage should be reviewed for reasonableness by the chargeback operation at least biennially and adjusted as necessary.
 Although it is not expected that the billing rates will be exactly equal to the cost of providing the services during any one fiscal year the rate should be reviewed by the chargeback operation annually to ensure consistency with the long-term plan to operate on a break-even basis.

-- A Chargeback Rate Development Worksheet (Chargeback Worksheet) will be prepared for each rate being requested.
-Supporting materials should be attached to the Worksheet as needed to support or explain the items presented.
-Where a chargeback operation provides different types of goods or services or a variable rate structure, a separate Chargeback Worksheet must be developed for each type.
+- A Chargeback Rate Development Worksheet will be prepared for each rate being requested.
+Supporting materials should be attached to the worksheet as needed to support or explain the items presented.
+Where a chargeback operation provides different types of goods or services or a variable rate structure, a separate worksheet must be developed for each type.
 In the rare event that the financial system cannot support the segregation of costs for each individual chargeback operation then an alternate chargeback calculation method must be devised.
 The alternate method may involve utilizing averages, comparisons to providers of similar services at other colleges and/or professional judgement of what the market will bear.

-- A separate account must be established in the University, RF or BUF accounting system for each chargeback operation.
-All cost components identified in the Chargeback Worksheet (personnel, fringe benefits, campus overhead and other than personal service expenses) will be charged directly to the assigned chargeback account.
-Likewise, costs not identified in the Chargeback Worksheet cannot be charged to the account.
+- In accordance with SUNY Fee Policy #7804, chargeback units must be able to track related revenue and expense for each approved chargeback rate.
+It is recommended that a separate account be established in the University, RF or BUF accounting system for each chargeback operation.
+All cost components identified in the Chargeback Rate Development Worksheet (personnel, fringe benefits, campus overhead and other than personal service expenses) will be charged directly to the assigned chargeback account.
+Likewise, costs not identified in the Chargeback Rate Development Worksheet cannot be charged to the account.
 Accumulating chargeback cost information in this manner will provide information to support rate accuracy, allow for accurate monitoring of surpluses and deficits and provide managers with accurate information relating to their chargeback operations.
-To help avoid the proliferation of accounts, if an individual chargeback generates less than $10K of ‘revenue’ per year then a separate account is not needed.
+To help the proliferation of accounts, if an individual chargeback will not have a significant amount of activity then a separate account is not needed.
+If the chargeback activity resides in a Binghamton University IFR, the unit may choose to utilize separate sub-accounts for each chargeback.

 - Charges are to be levied no later than 30 days following the month in which the service is completed.
 If not billed within that period, the billed unit can reject the charge.
 Departments who believe they have been charged amounts other than those approved for the good or service can contact the Business Affairs Office to verify that charges are appropriate.
 Errors in billings will be adjusted as necessary.